akazukin5151/approportionment/README.md

 # TODO

 - Fixed seed for reproducible results
-    - Use user specified seed to generate a few more seeds
+    - Use user seed to generate a seed for every election (election seed)
+    - In an election, use the election seed to generate two seeds (x seed and y seed)
+    - Every voter is determined by the x and y seeds
-    - Use those seeds to generate the voters
+    - The x and y seeds are determined by the election seed
+    - The election seed is determined by the user seed
+    - The voter sample and stv party discipline probability is still not reproducible

 ### WebUI